Wichita abortion provider expects influx of out-of-state patients after Roe V. Wade overturn

-KANSAS (KSNW) — While the debate continues over the Supreme Court’s decision to overturn Roe V. Wade, abortion services will be changed.
+WICHITA, Kan.
+(KSNW) — While the debate continues over the Supreme Court’s decision to overturn Roe v.
+Wade, abortion services will be changed.
 Wichita has an abortion provider right now, and they are expecting more patients after Friday’s ruling.

 The Trust Women Foundation in Wichita says our region is placed in an “abortion desert.”
 The concern now is that desert will grow much bigger as other states’ trigger laws go into effect—potentially causing patients to be turned away.